jprdonnelly/kubernetes-cluster/README.md

 You can also start invidual machines by vagrant up k8s-head, vagrant up k8s-node-1 and vagrant up k8s-node-2

-If more than two nodes are required, you can edit the servers array in the Vagrantfile
+If more than three nodes are required, you can edit the servers array in the Vagrantfile

 ```
 servers = [